vanmooylipidomics/LOBSTAHS/README.md

    * total acyl carbon chain length, and
    * degree of acyl carbon chain unsaturation (i.e., number of double bonds)

 Alternatively, users may load the LOBSTAHS default databases.
 These contain entries for a wide range of intact polar diacylglycerols (IP-DAG), triacylglycerols (TAG), polyunsaturated aldehydes (PUAs), free fatty acids (FFA), and common photosynthetic pigments.
-These default databases contain data on 13,578 and 11,073 unique compounds that can be identifed in positive and negative ionization mode data, respectively.
+In addition, the latest LOBSTAHS release includes support for lyso lipids under an "IP_MAG" species class.
+The default databases (as of August 26, 2016) include 14,068 and 11,408 unique compounds that can be identifed in positive and negative ionization mode data, respectively.

 <h4>Identification, screening, and annotation using orthogonal criteria</h4>
 The function `doLOBscreen()` is then used to assign putative compound identities from these *in silico* databases to peakgroups in any high-mass accuracy dataset that has been processed using [xcms](https://bioconductor.org/packages/release/bioc/html/CAMERA.html) and [CAMERA](https://bioconductor.org/packages/release/bioc/html/CAMERA.html). doLOBscreen then applies a series of user-selected orthogonal screening criteria based on